dneto1729/MUSIC_with_python/README.md

 ## Requirments

 The scripts here use several well-known Python packages (NumPy, SciPy, Pandas, sci-kit-learn, seaborn).
-To read/write ROOT files you will need to install [uproot](https://pypi.org/project/uproot/).
+To read/write ROOT files, you will need to install [uproot](https://pypi.org/project/uproot/).
 Since these experiment files are often quite large (several GB), anything saved after pulling from the ROOT container is done in the Apache Arrow format using [PyArrow](https://arrow.apache.org/docs/python/index.html), which can natively be read/write with Pandas.
 Finally, since it is always nice to have progress bars, some of these scripts use [tqdm](https://github.com/tqdm/tqdm), which is a really nice lightweight package for progress bars.
 I have typically found installing packages the least painful with pip, but doing so after the initial environment setup through conda.
 An example of setting up the Python environment would be something like this

 ```
 conda create --name music_py python=3.8
 conda activate music_py
 ```
-then install the common Python packages
+then install the common Python packages with conda
 ```
 conda install numpy scipy pandas matplotlib seaborn jupyter pip
 ```